About the Court Information Program for Immigrants

 The Court Information Program for Immigrants (CIPI) is a free service designed to help new immigrants and refugees understand BC’s court system.
 Clients can be new immigrants or refugees who will be appearing in court as an accused, victim, witness or party in a civil suit.

-CIPI’s court workers provide services in English, Chinese, Vietnamese, Punjabi, and Hindi and can provide information and referrals to help you solve your legal problems.
+CIPI’s court workers provide services in English, French, Spanish, Cantonese, Mandarin, Portuguese, Punjabi, and Hindi and can provide information and referrals to help you solve your legal problems.
 Services are provided in person at the Vancouver Main Street Provincial Courthouse or the Surrey Provincial Courthouse, by telephone or by email.

 Our Court Workers